A lot or a little?

 Is it any good?

-What this movie loses in a sometimes unclear and meandering plot (using terms that may not yet be in the lexicon of little kids), it makes up for with engaging music, the usual lovable characters, and some clever parody.
+What this movie loses in a sometimes unclear and meandering plot, it makes up for with engaging music, the usual lovable characters, and some clever parody.
 The youngest viewers may not understand why loss of solar power can result in a supernova, but they will certainly get the message about sharing.
 Veggies in Space is less religious than other offerings in this faith-based brand of upbeat children's fare; there is more of a focus on action.
 With the witty references to Star Wars and Star Trek, there is plenty for older kids and grownups to enjoy, too.

 Families can discuss how sharing works in your house.
 Do you have rules set up to guide your behavior?
 What happens if someone doesn't want to share?